-- Give a general description of the object and its function, cause, or effect.
+- Provide a general description of the object.

-- Give an overview of the contents of the description.
+- Include an overview of the contents of the description.

 Background.
 If the thing you are describing is not likely to be familiar to most of your readers, consider adding some background before you plunge into the actual description.
 If you are about to describe an SGO/3 density gauge to nonspecialists, you'd better first discuss what in the world the thing is, what it does, and on what part of the planet it is used.

 Discussion of the parts or characteristics.
 The main part of your description is the discussion of each part or characteristic.
 You must divide the thing you are describing into parts, or characteristics, or both.
 Parts are easy: for example, a wooden pencil has lead, a wooden barrel, an eraser, and a metal clip.
 Characteristics are describable aspects of a thing but are not parts: for example, the pencil has a certain weight, length, width, and so on.
 If you were a budding real-estate tycoon and had to describe a vacant lot for company files, you'd probably describe it by its characteristics: its location, square footage, terrain, vegetation, access to utilities, and so on.
-(Check out the description of the primitive stone scraper in the examples of description at the end of this appendix; part of it is arranged by characteristics, and part by parts!)
+(Check out the description of the primitive stone scraper in the examples; part of it is arranged by characteristics, and part by parts!)

 Once you've divided the thing you are decribing into parts, characteristics, or both, your next job is to describe each one.
 For mechanical things, it works well to start by defining the part, by explaining its function.
 After that, you describe the part from general to specific, using any of the sources of description that are appropriate.